Oitomi teapots and kettles (history, manufacture, use and care).

 One box at a time.

-Making ironware
+Making Ironware

 Iron is hand-poured into every mold.

-This is why I would choose Japanese cast iron over low-cost manufacturers.
+For this reason, I would choose Japanese cast iron over low-cost manufacturers.

-Quality control
+Quality Control

 Rust